-On February 21, two professors will square off at Harvard Law School in a respectful clash of ideas about the increasingly contested role and impact of free speech on college campuses as part of the inaugural event of a new speaker series, the Harvard Law School Rappaport Forum.
-In the audience will be the alumnus who, more than 70 years ago, first advocated for the school’s role as a venue for engaged civil discourse on the most compelling topics of the day.
+On Feb.
+21, two professors squared off at Harvard Law School in a respectful clash of ideas about the increasingly contested role and impact of free speech on college campuses as part of a new speaker series, the Harvard Law School Rappaport Forum.
+In the audience was the alumnus who, more than 70 years earlier, first advocated for the school’s role as a venue for engaged civil discourse on the most compelling topics of the day.

 What if Harvard Law School sponsored a speaker series on issues that would shape the post-war world?

 Like any first-year law student, Rappaport found himself instantly immersed in a daunting course load.
 But that didn’t stop him from approaching Dean James Landis with an idea: What if Harvard Law School sponsored a speaker series on issues that would shape the post-war world?
 Rappaport had grown up listening to “America’s Town Meeting of the Air,” a popular radio program broadcast live from New York City featuring guest speakers on topics ranging from freedom of the press to public school performance.
 Hosting something similar at the law school could offer a way to grapple with the real-world implications of the law’s intersection with government and public policy in an environment of mutual respect and inquiry, Rappaport suggested.

 Landis agreed.
 He set Rappaport up with an office and a letter of introduction to Supreme Court Justice Felix Frankfurter LL.B.
 1906 for both advice and speaker connections.
 On March 8, 1946, in the midst of the Nuremberg Trials, the Harvard Law School Forum hosted its inaugural meeting on a timely topic: “War Crimes: Revolution in Legal Theory or Law Enforcement?”